 Keeping Baby Safe in a Stroller

-The Juvenile Products Manufacturers Association (JPMA) makes some suggestions regarding the safety of strollers for babies and toddlers (source).
+The Juvenile Products Manufacturers Association (JPMA) makes some suggestions regarding the safety of strollers for babies and toddlers.
 These include:

-- Stability: Make sure your stroller has a base that is wide enough not to tip over if your little one leans over the side.
-Also, check that when the seat is reclined with your child in it, the stroller does not tip backward.
+- Stability: Ensure your stroller has a base that is wide enough not to tip over if your little one leans over the side.
+Also, check that the stroller does not tip backward when the seat is reclined with your child in it.

 - Seatbelts: Always ensure your baby is strapped in.
 Most strollers have a three- or five-point harness.

-- Locking: The folding mechanism must be locked when in use so it can’t accidentally collapse.
+- Locking: The folding mechanism must be locked so it can’t accidentally collapse.
 Lock the wheels and apply the brakes when the wheels aren’t rolling.

-- Little fingers: Double-check baby’s fingers aren’t anywhere near the stroller when unfolding and folding it.
+- Little fingers: Double-check that your baby’s fingers aren’t anywhere near the stroller when unfolding and folding it.

 - It’s not a shopping cart: While it’s tempting to do so, don’t hang your purse or shopping bags over the handles of your stroller.
 They could cause it to tip over backward.
 Use the storage basket, which is lower and more centered.